One Chef’s Spin on the Colombian Tamal—Inspired by the Caribbean Coast

 Her recipe celebrates Cartagena’s regional flavors and abundant seafood.

-The tamal has many different faces across Colombia, with distinct parts of the country incorporating particular starches, proteins, vegetables, and seasonings into their renditions of the leaf-wrapped dish.
+The tamal has many faces across Colombia, with different parts of the country incorporating particular starches, proteins, vegetables, and seasonings into their renditions of the leaf-wrapped dish.
 Chef Alejandra Cubillos González, who was born and raised in Bogotá, grew up eating tamal santafereño, a variety typical of the capital region that usually includes pork, chicken, peas, carrots, and cornmeal, all bound up tightly in wrapped banana leaves.
 Every year at Christmas and the New Year, her grandmother, who ran a restaurant and cooked all her life, would prepare the dish for the whole family, with relatives helping assemble and wrap each tamal.

 It was in Cartagena that González first began to cook fish regularly, especially locally abundant varieties such as horse mackerel and various snappers she had rarely encountered before.
 “Being close to the sea, I can be more connected with local fishermen, learn from them, and discover other types of food,” she says.
 “They advised me in the best method of cooking for each variety—fried, roasted, or with some sauce.”

 “Wrapping dishes in banana leaves was a tradition of our ancestors,” she explains. (“The whole reason for wrapping food, of course, originates in the need to transport it,” according to Mariana Velasquez, author of the cookbook Colombiana: A Rediscovery of Recipes and Rituals from the Soul of Colombia.
 “In these little packets, you have a full meal.”)
-Traditional tamal recipes generally include starches like rice, and meats like chicken or pork, but González believed in the versatility of the cooking method.
+Traditional tamal recipes generally include starches like rice, and meats like chicken or pork, but González believed in the versatility of the technique.
 “To bring it into the present, we decided to apply this wrapping technique to the fish.”

 Recipe